brunoroque06/plays/dijkstra/README.md

 ## Graph Properties

-For an undirected connected graph, the following is true:
+For an undirected connected weighted graph, the following is true:

 - minimum number of edges: `n - 1`;
 - maximum number of edges: `n * (n - 1) / 2`;